ZakaHaceCosas/FuckingNode/README.md

 > ### (yes i'm calling it like that and i'm shipping that to production, don't question me)

-By the way, _while the name implies NodeJS-only support, Deno and Bun are coming soon!_
+By the way, _while the name implies NodeJS-only support, Deno and Bun are also supported!_

-Check the v2 branch, we're working on support for non-Node projects, and also other stuff like custom settings for the CLI and more!

 ## Features

+> TODO: update for v2

 ### Cleaner